robobenklein/robobenklein.github.io/_posts/2020-12-09-factorio-1-1-trains-again.md

 As an example, if I have a 3-spot iron provider and a 3-slot iron requester, I should not have more than 5 trains servicing iron requests.

 To help alleviate this, it's possible to add a refuel or depot stacker stop, but I think that is not a great approach in terms of required travel-per-request efficiency.

+### Warning about "available" vs "total" slots

+I noticed a common pattern of misuse for these designs, so I felt the need to clarify here, some engineers are placing more trains on the line than there exist *available* slots, but less than the *total* slots.

+Available slot: one which is currently open and ready to receive a train, meaning the cargo is ready to be loaded/unloaded or can enter a stacker as soon as the train arrives.

+Total slots: this is the combined number of "stackers" or the combined total of the Maximum Stop Limits for all stations.

+Simplified Example:

+- 3 iron ore outposts, each with a max limit of 1 train, they aren't always ready to load an entire train, so they often have 0 available slots.
+- 2 iron ore requesters, each with a max limit of 2 trains,

+In this example, there are 3 + 2 * 2 total slots, however if we put 7 trains in the loop it'll obviously get stuck.
+What some people don't realize is that it can get stuck with even 5 trains!

+Let's say 2 of your 3 iron ore patches dry up and don't have enough for a final load, your maximum available slots will be reduced by 2.
+Now that you only have 5 available slots, you can see how 5 trains would end up causing a deadlock and you can no longer deliver any iron ore from the patch that is still full!

+In order to avoid this, if a station can "dry up" (or you dismantle one), be sure that the remaining number of trains servicing that resource is less than the number of stations that will remain operating.

+My simplified recommendation is to limit the train count to your requester slots and no more, because any more than that and if a provider stops functioning you may end up in a deadlock situation.
+Of course, if you are confident neither the requester nor provider will ever dry up, it's possible to have up to the total slots, although not without some risks or potential efficiency losses.
+Needing more throughput should not be an excuse to add more trains though, use parallel stations or larger stackers depending on the bottleneck.

 # Building the VLTN